 Check multiple Gmail accounts at the same time

 You are going to need Firefox for this (sorry, IE and Chrome users).
 And, as you might have guessed already, we'll be using an extension.
 The best Firefox plugin to manage multiple Gmail accounts is by far the Gmail Manager.
-It goes without saying that it's open source and free to use.
+It goes without saying that it's open-source and free to use.
 Here's what Gmail Manager does:

-- Remembers your Gmail account passwords and logs on them automatically on browser startup - if you want it to.
+- Remembers your Gmail account passwords and logs on them automatically on browser startup, if you want it to.

 - Notifies you whenever you receive new e-mails to any of your Gmail accounts.
 You can of course turn off notifications if you want to.
 And you can choose how often it will check for e-mails, too.

 - Allows you to switch between multiple Gmail accounts with a few clicks.
-First select the Gmail account that you want to switch to from the status bar, then left click on it.
+First select the Gmail account that you want to switch to from the status bar, then left-click on it.
 Done!

-- If you mouse over the Gmail Manager on the status bar, it will show you latest statistics of the currently selected Gmail account (new messages in inbox, labels, etc).
+- If you mouse over the Gmail Manager on the status bar, it will show you the latest statistics of the currently selected Gmail account (new messages in inbox, labels, etc).